4.9-Stars

 How To Check The LED Indicators On Surge Protectors?

-Some power strips with surge protection may also have a damage alert mechanism.
-This is a “protected” warning light, or an alarm triggered if there is something wrong with the surge protection mechanism.
+Power strips with surge protection may have a built-in mechanism to alert you to damage.
+This might be a “protected” warning light or an alarm that is triggered if something is wrong with the surge protection mechanism, indicating that the device may no longer effectively withstand surges.

 When Should You Change Your Surge Protector Immediately